tiandiao123/PID-Control-Project/README.md

 ### Final Result of This Project:

-Also, here are a [link](https://youtu.be/kGRh7KBvvYU) for my project video demonstration!
+Also, here is a [link](https://youtu.be/kGRh7KBvvYU) for my project video demonstration!
 The following is a gif short demo:

 ![gif](pid.gif)